m41130/BlogposterDEV/docs/security.md

 - **HTTPS** – When running in production, place the app behind HTTPS and set `NODE_ENV=production` to enable secure cookies and redirects.
 - **Rate limiting** – The configuration in `config/security.js` defines limits for login attempts to slow down brute-force attacks.
 Adjust these values according to your needs.
 - **CSRF protection** – Admin routes use CSRF tokens to prevent cross-site request forgery.
 Clients must include the token when authenticating or performing sensitive actions.
-- **Module sandboxing** – Optional modules are loaded inside a sandbox.
+- **Module sandboxing** – Optional modules run inside a minimal sandbox built with Node's `vm` module.
+Only `path` and `fs` can be required and network access is blocked.
 Faulty or malicious modules are deactivated automatically when health checks fail.
 - **JWT event bus** – All internal actions pass through the meltdown event bus.
 Each event carries a signed token and is validated before execution to prevent unauthorized operations.

 - **HTTP security headers** – Configure a Content-Security-Policy and other headers (using middleware such as `helmet`) to protect against common attacks like XSS and clickjacking.